WebAssembly/design/CAndC++.md

 #### Implementation-Defined Behavior

-Most implementation-defined behavior is dependent on the compiler, rather than on the underlying platform, but for those details that are dependent on the platform, they follow naturally from WebAssembly's 8-bit bytes, 32-bit and 64-bit two's complement integers, and
-[32-bit and 64-bit IEEE-754-style floating point support]
+Most implementation-defined behavior in C and C++ is dependent on the compiler rather than on the underlying platform.
+For those details that are dependent on the platform, on WebAssembly they follow naturally from having 8-bit bytes, 32-bit and 64-bit two's complement integers, and [32-bit and 64-bit IEEE-754-style floating point support] (AstSemantics.md#floating-point-operations).
-(AstSemantics.md#floating-point-operations).